 Section Meetings are held on the fifth Wednesday of the month.

 The Branch 12page

-If you can assist with this event, would you please contact the Section Leader.
+event, or require further information, please contact the Section Leader.

 Branch 12 Market Day

-The next annual Market Day is to be held on 13 August 2016,
+The next annual Market Day is to be held in 2018,

 at the Waikato Table Tennis Stadium,